Recommendations & Conclusions

 Local authorities should be integrated into formal information sharing and intelligence networks.
 The illegal imports taskforce should review the workforce needs of local authorities in relation to POAO smuggling.
 The taskforce should consider whether regional expert contacts would be an effective tool to support and connect enforcement teams, and should …

-Government response.
 The government partially agrees, rejecting the establishment of a specific taskforce but committing to integrate port health and local authority representatives into an existing intelligence working group.
-The precise approach and regional expert contacts will be developed as part of …
+The precise approach and regional expert contacts will be developed as part of the new strategic approach to …

 16